mbshbn/Lane-Line-Detection-using-Canny-Edge-Detection/README.md

 # **Finding Lane Lines on the Road**

-This project is based on the [first project](https://github.com/udacity/CarND-LaneLines-P1) of the [self-driving car Nanodegree from Udacity]( https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013).

 The goals / steps of this project are the following:
 * Make a pipeline that finds lane lines on the road